Rolphs/Mimir/README.md

 ## Notes

-Most modules under `visualizacion/` remain lightweight, but now include a utility to generarate heatmaps from Metatron logs.
+Most modules under `visualizacion/` remain lightweight, but now include a utility to generate heatmaps from Metatron logs.
 The main focus continues to be the command line simulation found in `main.py` and the SPS API.